-• No information on stopovers is currently available but the Rock Creek drainage near the Klickitat Wildlife Area in the eastern portion of the zone has been identified as particularly important during winter
+• No information on stopovers is currently available but the Rock Creek drainage near the Simcoe Unit of the Klickitat Wildlife Area in the eastern portion of the zone has been identified as particularly important during winter.
+A new research project will begin in January of 2021 with funding from the USFWS in association with SO3362 that will provide information regarding movement and habitat use for mule deer.